coswise/hicon/README.md

 </head>
 ```

-Or you ca use the CDN to pull the icons in your site.
+Or you ca use the CDN to pull the icons on your site.

 ```html
 <head>